-It is evident that centralized algorithms favor small-scale systems; hence, they are practically infeasible in HAPS-empowered vHetNets, which are large-scale systems for several reasons.
-First, the large coverage area of HAPS encompasses a large number of MBSs, making it a large-scale system.
-Second, the use of ultra mMIMO involves a large number of antenna elements, resulting in a high-dimensional optimization problem.
-Therefore, the development of a distributed algorithm for beamforming design becomes necessary for handling large-scale networks such as HAPS-empowered vHetNets.
-Further, the formulated problems in vHetNets are inherently nonconvex, especially in interference-dominant networks \cite{IM_Magazine}.
+In addition to the aforementioned challenges, the formulated problems in vHetNets are inherently nonconvex, especially in interference-dominant networks~\cite{IM_Magazine}.
 To address this, various reformulation linearization techniques (RLT) are often employed to approximate the original problem and solve it iteratively through successive convex approximation (SCA)~\cite{SCA}.
 However, such iterative methods require solving multiple optimization problems iteratively, making them challenging for real-time or low-latency applications in dynamic networks.
 This reinforces the necessity of developing distributed algorithms tailored for nonconvex interference management problems in vHetNets.
-That said, directly applying conventional distributed approaches such as two-block ADMM to general nonconvex constrained problems does not guarantee convergence unless relaxation schemes are used \cite{jiang2019structured}.
+However, directly applying conventional distributed approaches such as two-block ADMM to general nonconvex constrained problems does not guarantee convergence unless relaxation schemes are used \cite{jiang2019structured}.
 To this end, multiple variants of ADMM approaches have been developed to address the nonconvexity of the optimization problems~\cite{ADMMVariants}.
-In this regard, the authors in \cite{TWoStepDistributed} proposed a two-level distributed algorithm that can solve the nonconvex constrained problem in a distributed manner, with guaranteed convergence.
+Accordingly, the authors in \cite{TWoStepDistributed} proposed a two-level distributed algorithm that can solve the nonconvex constrained problem in a distributed manner, with guaranteed convergence.
 Specifically, they introduce a key reformulation that guarantees the conditions for convergence of multi-block ADMM algorithms.
 The resulting two-level algorithm embeds a specially structured three-block ADMM in the inner loop within an augmented Lagrangian method (ALM) framework~\cite{TWoStepDistributed}.
 This algorithm is selected for its demonstrated advantages in accelerating convergence and improving feasibility in challenging nonconvex settings.
 Its ability to handle multi-block constraints robustly makes it well-suited for the problem structure.